RobertoBochet/dino-game/README.md

 game = DinoGame()
 ```

-To start the game's loop you can use `play` method
+To start the game's loop you can use `start` method

 ```python
 game.start()